Takenskii/Takenskii/README.md

 ## 🔭 Education

 - The University of Manchester - MSc Electrical and Computer Engineering (2020-2021)
-- Almaty University of Power Engineering and Telecomunnications - BSc Electrical Engineering (2015-2019)
+- Almaty University of Power Engineering and Telecommunications - BSc Electrical Engineering (2015-2019)

 ## 💼 Work Experience